Prosper Douglas Bani

-Prosper Douglas Kwaku Bani is a Ghanaian international aid and development manager and politician who is a former Chief of staff of Ghana and a former Minister for Interior.
+Prosper Douglas Kwaku Bani (born 17 September, 1958) is a Ghanaian international aid and development manager and politician who is a former Chief of staff of Ghana and a former Minister for Interior.
 He is a senior manager and specialist in international peace-building and development processes.
 For over 15 years, he led innovative processes in peace and development with the United Nations in several locations, worldwide.